-What is Packaging?
+What is Packaging Engineering?

 It’s more than just a question of ‘paper or plastic?’.
 Whether it’s bagged, boxed, or wrapped, virtually every modern industry relies on packaging engineering and technology to contain, protect, preserve or enhance the value of its goods as they hustle from factory to customer.

 Unique package designs and decoration entice customers to buy new products.
 Packaging materials and new technologies help preserve freshness and provide protection from damage and tampering.
 In short, products cannot effectively reach the consumer without packaging.
-It's the nation's third largest industry!
+It's the nation's third-largest industry!

 The Biological Engineering major allows students to concentrate their electives in a specific set of packaging courses including consumer packaging, food packaging, distribution and transport, and computer tools in packaging.
-This program offers students a foundation in engineering design and the pure sciences including biology, chemistry, physics and math.
+This program offers students a foundation in engineering design and the pure sciences including biology, chemistry, physics, and math.
 Students learn about new technologies and methods in packaging design and production.

-Minor in Packaging Science
+Minor in Packaging Engineering

-A minor in Packaging Science incorporates useful tools for commerce with courses in real-world challenges facing packaging industries, including package decoration, distribution and transport and computer tools for packaging.
+A minor in Packaging Science incorporates useful tools for commerce with courses in real-world challenges facing packaging industries, including package decoration, distribution and transport, and computer tools for packaging.

 The minor consists of a minimum of 15 semester credits with a grade of “C” or better.
 No courses may be taken as S-U credit.
 Students applying for the minor must obtain written approval from their academic advisor and the undergraduate coordinator in PKG at least two semesters prior to graduation.

-To obtain a minor in Packaging Engineering, a student must successfully complete a total of 15 credit hours from the list of pre-selected courses that provide a concentrated focus on packaging-related knowledge, technology and skills.
+To obtain a minor in Packaging Engineering, a student must successfully complete a total of 15 credit hours from the list of pre-selected courses that provide a concentrated focus on packaging-related knowledge, technology, and skills.

 Required Courses (15 credits)

-- PKG 3001- Principles of Packaging (3)
+- PKG 3001- Principles of Packaging (3 credits)

-- PKG 4008 - Distribution & Transport Packaging (3)
+- PKG 4008 - Distribution & Transport Packaging (3 credits)

 - Approved elective